GabeScott/standard-works-vault/General Conference/2017 October - Three Sisters.md

 He loves you.

 Even when you stumble, even when you turn away from Him, God loves you.
 If you are feeling lost, abandoned, or forgotten—fear not.
 The Good Shepherd will find you.
 He will lift you upon His shoulders.
-And He will carry you home.
+And He will carry you home.[^2]

 My dear sisters, please let these divine truths sink deeply into your hearts.
 And you will find that there are many reasons not to be sad, for you have an eternal destiny to fulfill.

 The beloved Savior of the world gave His life so that you could choose to make that destiny a reality.
 You have taken upon you His name; you are His disciples.
 And because of Him, you can clothe yourselves with robes of eternal glory.

+## The Hater

 The second sister was angry at the world.
 Like her sad sister, she felt that the problems in her life were all caused by someone else.
 She blamed her family, her friends, her boss and coworkers, the police, the neighbors, Church leaders, current fashion trends, even the intensity of solar flares, and plain bad luck.
 And she lashed out at all of them.

 She didn’t think of herself as a mean person.
 To the contrary, she felt that she was only sticking up for herself.
 Everyone else, she believed, was motivated by selfishness, pettiness, and hate.
 She, on the other hand, was motivated by good intentions—justice, integrity, and love.

 Unfortunately, the mad sister’s line of thinking is all too common.
 This was noted in a recent study that explored conflict between rival groups.
 As part of the study, researchers interviewed Palestinians and Israelis in the Middle East, and Republicans and Democrats in the United States.
-They discovered that “each side felt their own group [was] motivated by love more than hate, but when asked why their rival group [was] involved in the conflict, [they] pointed to hate as [the other] group’s motivating factor.”
+They discovered that “each side felt their own group \[was\] motivated by love more than hate, but when asked why their rival group \[was\] involved in the conflict, \[they\] pointed to hate as \[the other\] group’s motivating factor.”[^3]

 In other words, each group thought of themselves as the “good guys”—fair, kind, and truthful.
 By contrast, they saw their rivals as the “bad guys”—uninformed, dishonest, even evil.